10 back to school thoughts from children

 “I can’t wait to have a new teacher.
 He seems strict but really nice!”

-“I can’t wait to wear my new schools shoes with butterflies on”
+“I can’t wait to wear my new school shoes with butterflies on”

-“I’m feeling nervous about finding my way round high school…it’s so big!”
+“I’m feeling nervous about finding my way around high school…it’s so big!”

 “I’m excited to see all my friends”